jasonsbarr/languages/README.md

 ## The Goods

-### JSON Parser
+### JSON

-A simple parser that transforms valid JSON strings into JavaScript objects.
+A simple interpreter that transforms valid JSON strings into JavaScript objects.